Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Transporting large dogs who are in pain may be difficult when repeated treatments are needed.
 But alternative therapies are a lot less invasive, less risky, and less expensive than surgery.

 Surgery is reserved for dogs who have a wobbly gait, paralysis, or intractable pain.
-IVDD surgery and recovery care are fairly expensive (in the range of $3500- $7000 and up) and time-consuming.
+IVDD surgery and recovery care are fairly expensive (total costs are in the range of $3500- $7000 and up) and time-consuming.
 The rate of recovery for dogs undergoing surgery depends on the severity of their disease.

 Post-surgical IVDD dogs require nursing care during the recovery period to keep them clean and comfortable.
 Some dogs have difficulty urinating and defecating, especially if they can’t stand.

-The sad truth about surgical intervention for IVDD is that your dog can still experience problems at other disc spaces in the future.
-Surgeons can do preventive procedures on adjacent discs, but it’s not practical to do this at all the disc spaces at risk for herniating.
-Dogs who have abnormal tissue in one disc are at higher risk for experiencing similar problems in other discs.
+Surgery works pretty well for most dogs, but your dog can still experience problems at other disc spaces in the future.
+Dogs with abnormal tissue in one disc are at higher risk of experiencing similar problems in other discs.
+Surgeons can do preventive procedures on adjacent discs, but it’s not practical to do this at every disc space at risk of herniation.

 Glucosamine and Chondroitin